-The three most recent quarterly Peak Reliability Synchrophasor Program (PRSP) Project Status reports are provided in Appendix E. The 2017 Quarter 1 report is the last status report requested by the DOE for this project.
-The DOE did not require a final report for this project, and the project is considered finished.
+The three most recent quarterly Peak Reliability Synchrophasor Program (PRSP) Project Status reports are provided in Appendix E.

 The Real Time-Voltage Stability Monitoring and Control Assistant project (RT-VSMAC) refers to the functionality of the ROSE tool and the implementation and validation of the LSE.
 The LSE has been addressed in the response to Recommendation No. 4.